gordonmurray-coding/rlnc-kaspa-ibd-demo/README.md

 - `LICENSE` — MIT.
 - `.gitignore` — ignores MATLAB autosaves, binaries, and generated results.

-## Cite / Showcase

-When you share the repo link on X/Discord/GitHub:
-- Paste a one‑liner result (e.g., “RLNC saved **42% bytes** and **35% time** vs blk‑full in this run”).
-- Attach the two CSVs and a screenshot of your terminal output if you want quick visual impact.

 ## Notes

 - This is a pure simulation (no Kaspa node integration).